isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2025-11-05-post-Second Reading Speech of the Online Safety (Relief and Accountability) Bill 2025.md

 102.&nbsp;Sir, this Bill is designed above all, as Members can see from how I have articulated the framework and the schema of this Bill, to be as victim-centric as possible, and to give swift accessible relief to those who have suffered real harm online.
 The provisions have been drafted with that goal in mind.

 {:start="103"}
-103.&nbsp;Minister Josephine spoke about how the OSC will be empowered to issue directions quickly to address harmful content, and MOS Rahayu explained the appeal mechanisms available.&nbsp;
+103.&nbsp;Minister Josephine spoke about how the OSC will be empowered to issue directions quickly to address harmful content, and MOS Rahayu explained the appeal mechanisms available.

 {:start="104"}
 104.&nbsp;Sir, the Honourable Member Ms He Ting Ru has proposed two amendments which I would like to address.
-Her amendments speak to the removal of finality of an Appeal Committee’s decision, and second, to add a right of appeal to the General Division of the High Court.&nbsp;
+Her amendments speak to the removal of finality of an Appeal Committee’s decision, and second, to add a right of appeal to the General Division of the High Court.

 {:start="105"}
 105.&nbsp;Sir, I would like the House to know that both the MinLaw and MDDI teams had carefully considered the appeal process, and it includes options similar to Ms He’s proposals.
-However, we felt that we could not support them in this Bill, and let me explain why.&nbsp;
+However, we felt that we could not support them in this Bill, and let me explain why.

 {:start="106"}
 106.&nbsp;These mechanisms will make the process slower, with less finality to the proceedings.
 It will make it more complex, and ultimately, less accessible for victims.

 {:start="107"}
 107.&nbsp;Let me reiterate that the purpose of the OSC is to deliver speedy, practical relief to give redress to what has objectively been determined to be an online harm.
 Allowing repeated appeals would prolong litigation.
-Each new appeal means fresh rounds of arguments, delay and also uncertainty in dealing with harmful content, as well as renewed anxiety for those already hurt, who quite likely will have to remain engaged throughout the appeal process.&nbsp;
+Each new appeal means fresh rounds of arguments, delay and also uncertainty in dealing with harmful content, as well as renewed anxiety for those already hurt, who quite likely will have to remain engaged throughout the appeal process.

 {:start="108"}
 108.&nbsp;We expect that there will be likely higher case volume in OSRA cases, which also adds to the administrative load of the OSC.
 Sir, the further point is this – if a case goes on appeal to the High Court, lawyers will probably be instructed.
 In such an instance, will there be equality in how this might play out?